 - Thesaurus of mathematical terms and notations : the purpose of this programme is to provide a reference point for all words and notations used in mathematical descriptions, and to support discourse on definitions and meanings.

-- Famous mathematical expressions and equations : theorems form an important core of mathematics and some theorems such as Pythagoras’ theorem are well known by everything who studies mathematics.
+- Mathematical theorems expressions and equations : theorems form an important core of mathematics and some theorems such as Pythagoras’ theorem are well known by everyone from their school studies.
+Equations indicate important relationships between mathematical concepts.

-- Biographies and collections of South African mathematicians : building up biogaphical information on local mathematicians, and seeking donations from mathematicians and from their estates.
+- Biographies and collections of mathematicians : building up biogaphical information on local mathematicians, and seeking donations of collections from mathematicians and from their estates.

 - Mathematical jokes : which often highlight deep mathematical principles.